 Is it waterproof?

 No, this model is not waterproof.
 But it could be considered as splash proof.
 You certainly wouldn’t want to wear it while swimming or in the shower etc. However, there is a waterproof version of the Charge 2 for sale.
 It’s been sealed by Waterfi, and they always do an excellent job.
 This model is a little more expensive, but for the extra few quid, you do get a fully waterproof Charge 2, so its money well spent.
-Read more about the Waterfi model on this website, or take a look a them for sale here.
+Read more about the Waterfi model on this website, or take a look a them for sale on Amazon.

 What is the exact Fitbit Charge 2 model number?